HomeFashionIconic Handbags: Must-Have Luxury Bags for Every Collector

 The Legendary Louis Vuitton Speedy

-Starting at approximately $1,200 for the classic monogram canvas version, the Speedy represents one of the more accessible entry points into the world of iconic luxury handbags, though limited editions and special materials can multiply that price several times over.
+This makes it one of the more accessible entry points into luxury handbags.However, limited editions and special materials can increase the price significantly.

 The Evergreen Louis Vuitton Neverfull

-With prices starting around $1,500 for the PM size in classic monogram canvas, the Neverfull represents a relatively accessible entry point into the luxury market.
-Limited editions, special prints, and exclusive leathers can drive that price substantially higher, with some rare versions commanding triple the base price on the resale market.
+Priced from around $1,500 for the PM size in classic monogram canvas, it offers accessible entry into luxury.
+Limited editions, special prints, and rare leathers can cost much more.
+Some rare versions sell for triple the original price on the resale market.

 Hermès Iconic Handbags